 There are a few applications that allow to test your site in different browsers, both free and commerce.
 We sometimes use IETester for a quick check if all IEs display website correctly.

-So how do you test with all Internet Explorer versions (6, 7, 8 and 9) on one machine, as NATIVE, properly functioning browsers?
+So how do you test with all Internet Explorer versions (6, 7, 8) on one machine, as NATIVE, properly functioning browsers?

 You can use Virtual PC to create multiple system environments on your PC and install Windows and different Internet Explorer versions on them.